-The workforce management trend to watch is how companies adapt to these new skill requirements by building workforce analytics capabilities that lead to a more personalized approach to train their employees.
+The trend to watch is how companies adapt to these new skill requirements by building workforce analytics capabilities that lead to a more personalized approach to training their employees.

-These workforce analytics platforms enable companies to identify which skills are most in-demand and which ones they need to develop internally or hire externally.
+Workforce analytics platforms enable companies to identify the most in-demand skills and develop them internally or hire externally.

-By taking a more data-driven approach, workforce management leaders can build custom training programs that help fill the gaps in critical skills.
-It will lead to higher employee engagement and retention rates and better job performance.
+With a more data-driven approach, workforce management leaders can build custom training programs to fill critical skill gaps.
+This leads to higher employee engagement and retention rates and better job performance.

 2) Managing Remote Teams Globally

-As companies hire more remote workers, workforce analytics will become more important.
-Remote employees won’t be able to walk into a manager’s office to discuss performance issues, so these programs will provide managers with better insight into what is happening with their teams.
+As companies hire more remote workers, workforce analytics become more critical.
+Remote employees cannot walk into a manager’s office to discuss performance issues.

 3) Hiring People With Disabilities

-By hiring people with disabilities, including physical, mental or learning challenges, companies can tap into a significant talent pool that has been untapped.
+Hiring people with disabilities, including physical, mental, or learning challenges, taps into a significant untapped talent pool.

-Research from Job Accommodation Network found that accommodating workers with disabilities resulted in lower turnover rates and higher productivity across all industries.
-Companies such as Walgreens, FedEx and UPS have already hired employees with disabilities.
+Research from Job Accommodation Network shows that accommodating workers with disabilities results in lower turnover rates and higher productivity across all industries.
+Walgreens, FedEx, and UPS have already hired employees with disabilities.

-The U.S. Bureau of Labor Statistics estimates that more than 54 million Americans have some form of disability, nearly 20 percent of the population, which is expected to grow to over 66 million by a few upcoming years.
-These numbers show that hiring people with disabilities is a wise business decision and an ethical one.
+The U.S. Bureau of Labor Statistics estimates that more than 54 million Americans have some form of disability, nearly 20 percent of the population, which is expected to grow to over 66 million in the upcoming years.
+Hiring people with disabilities is not only a wise business decision but also an ethical one.

 4) Security Concerns

-So maintaining data security will be one of the biggest workforce management trends over the next few years.
-It is important to stay up-to-date on all of your company’s data security measures.
+Maintaining data security will be one of the biggest workforce management trends over the next few years, and it is essential to stay up-to-date on all of your company’s data security measures.

 5) Mobile Accessibility And Communication Tools

 The demand for mobile-friendly workforce management systems will increase substantially in the coming years.
-This is because so many employees use their smartphones to access work documents, communicate with coworkers, and perform other work tasks while away from their desks.
+Many employees use their smartphones to access work documents, communicate with coworkers, and perform other work tasks while away from their desks.

-As a result, employers will ensure that their workforce management solutions are compatible with smartphones, tablets, and other portable devices to continue to meet employee needs as technology evolves.
+Employers will ensure that their workforce management solutions are compatible with smartphones, tablets, and other portable devices to meet employee needs as technology evolves.

 Workforce management systems will become increasingly integrated with collaboration tools, such as instant messaging, video conferencing, and social media platforms.
 This will allow employees to communicate effectively from wherever they are located.